confluentinc/confluent-kubernetes-examples/security/openshift-security/README.md

 # Security considerations for Red Hat Openshift

+Set the tutorial directory for this tutorial under the directory you downloaded the tutorial files:

+export TUTORIAL_HOME=<Tutorial directory>/openshift-security

 ## Pod Security

 CFK, by default, configures the Pod Security Context to run as non-root with a UID and GUID `1001`.